IUREDCap/redcap-etl/docs/InstallationGuide.md

 can be specified using only the configuration file (see below) instead.

-Using a configuration project adds complexity to the setup, and will require an API token for REDCap ETL to access the configuration project.
+Using a configuration project adds complexity to the setup, and will require an API token for REDCap-ETL to access the configuration project.
 The possible advantages of using a configuration project are:

-* It allows users who do not have access to the REDCap ETL server to modify configuration information
+* It allows users who do not have access to the REDCap-ETL server to modify configuration information
-* It allows users who do not have access to the server to run the REDCap ETL process using REDCap's DET (Data Entry Trigger) feature
+* It allows users who do not have access to the server to run the REDCap-ETL process using REDCap's DET (Data Entry Trigger) feature

 In REDCap, create a new project using the
-"Upload a REDCap project XML file " option using the file **projects/redcap-etl-config.xml** from REDCap ETL downloaded in the previous step.
+"Upload a REDCap project XML file " option using the file **projects/redcap-etl-config.xml** from REDCap-ETL downloaded in the previous step.

 Set at least all of the required fields for this project, and get a REDCap API token for the project.
 This token will need to be placed in your configuration